 Are you interested in becoming a nurse, and don’t know the exact career path you wish to follow?
 Are you considering whether becoming an LPN or RN is right for you?
 Below, we explore each of these positions and highlight the key differences you need to know to make an informed decision.

-What Does a Licensed Practical Nurse (LPN) do?
+What Does a Licensed Practical Nurse Do?

-A licensed practical nurse (LPN), also known as a licensed vocational nurse (LVN) in some states, works under the supervision of doctors and registered nurses.
+A licensed practical nurse, also known as a licensed vocational nurse (LVN) in some states, works under the supervision of doctors and registered nurses.
 The duties of an LPN include taking vitals, collecting samples, administering medications, and ensuring patient comfort.
-While a registered nurse or nurse practitioner plays an active role in conceptualizing patient treatment plans, LPNs tend to be much more task-driven in their work and are typically responsible for actually carrying out those treatments.
+While a registered nurse or nurse practitioner (NP) plays an active role in conceptualizing patient treatment plans, LPNs tend to be much more task-driven in their work and are typically responsible for actually carrying out those treatments.

 LPNs can oversee certified nursing assistants (CNAs), but the LPNs main focus of their days is providing care to their patients and less about management.
 LPNs tend to work in environments such as hospitals, nursing homes, long-care facilities, and other medical facilities.

-What do Registered Nurses (RNs) do?
+What Do Registered Nurses Do?

 For many aspiring nurses, becoming a registered nurse is a good entry point into the career.
 With competitive salary, job stability, and the personal impact they have on the lives of their patients, registered nurses can enjoy a fulfilling career.